Electrochemical transport modelling and open-source simulation of pore-scale solid-liquid systems: Numerical examples

-We can compare these results with coarse mesh ($N=1\times 10 ^{4}$) results as well as with other random generation seed.
-Results of first realisation with a coarse mesh, and of a coarse and fine simulation of a second random realisation are reported respectively in \cref{fig::seed2_100x100Cells}, \cref{fig::seed1_100x100Cells}, and \cref{fig::seed1_200x200Cells}.
+We can compare these results with coarse mesh ($N=1\times 10 ^{4}$) results as well as with other random generation seeds.
+Results of the first realization with a coarse mesh, and of a coarse and fine simulation of a second random realization are reported respectively in \cref{fig::seed2_100x100Cells}, \cref{fig::seed1_100x100Cells}, and \cref{fig::seed1_200x200Cells}.